-- award contracts during a provider selection process - don't approve a change in control notification - assess your application to subcontract training and assessment.
+- award contracts during a provider selection process - consider a notice of a change in control - assess your application to subcontract training and assessment.

-These scenarios don't limit your ongoing obligation to not engage, employ, contract, or otherwise deal with disallowed persons in connection with the contract.
+These scenarios don't limit your ongoing obligation to not engage, employ, contract or otherwise deal with disallowed persons in connection with the contract.